Pathwise Test-Time Correction for Autoregressive Long Video Generation: Experiments

-\textbf{Qualitative Results.} As shown in Figure~\ref{fig:Qualitative}, integrating our method with Self-Forcing and CausVid substantially reduces error accumulation in long-horizon video generation.
+\textbf{Qualitative Results.} As shown in Figure~\ref{fig:Qualitative}, integrating our method with Self-Forcing substantially reduces error accumulation in long-horizon video generation.
 While the original baselines exhibit temporal drift and visual degradation over time, our integration maintains stable temporal coherence and visual fidelity over 30-second sequences, especially in videos with complex motion and appearance changes.
 Under the 30-second setting, our training-free approach achieves visual quality comparable to, and in some cases better than, Rolling Forcing and LongLive, which rely on additional training or specialized mechanisms.
 These results demonstrate that our method provides an effective and general test-time solution for improving long-term temporal consistency in autoregressive video generation.
+More experimental settings and results are included in the supplementary material.

-\textbf{Quantitative Results.} All quantitative results are summarized in Table~\ref{tab:merged_all_metrics}.
+\textbf{Quantitative Results.} All quantitative results are summarized in Table~\ref{tab:merged_speed_vbench} and Table~\ref{tab:merged_color_jepa}.
 Under the 30-second generation setting on VBench, integrating our method into standard autoregressive baselines, Self-Forcing and CausVid, consistently improves long-horizon video generation quality across diverse prompts and scenes.
 In particular, our method substantially reduces error accumulation and temporal drift, leading to improved subject and background consistency while notably enhancing dynamic degree without sacrificing motion smoothness or imaging quality.
 Moreover, the proposed path-wise correction effectively stabilizes appearance evolution over time, as evidenced by lower color-shift L1 distances and higher histogram correlations between the first and last frames.
 At the semantic level, our method also improves JEPA consistency by reducing both the standard deviation and first–last score difference across the entire sequence, indicating more coherent long-term representations.
 Compared with training-based methods such as Rolling Forcing and LongLive, our approach achieves comparable long-horizon consistency and visual quality while preserving stronger motion dynamics and requiring no additional training or parameter updates at test time.

 \textbf{Comparison with Test-Time Scaling.} We benchmark our approach against test-time scaling strategies, including Best-of-N (BoN) and Search-over-Path (SoP), as shown in Table~\ref{tab:tts_tto}.
 While these methods attempt to mitigate errors through redundant candidate generation or iterative search, they incur prohibitive computational overhead and inference latency.
 In contrast, our method embeds correction directly into a single stochastic sampling trajectory.
 This design drastically reduces inference costs compared to multi-sample scaling, and by \textit{actively} rectifying structural deviations rather than \textit{passively} selecting from drifting candidates, it achieves superior suppression of long-term error accumulation with minimal overhead.
 More experimental settings and implementation details for are included in the supplementary material.